 Laptops are for the use of staff to support their professional and personal activities.
-Staff must not allow anyone other than the ICT Technical Team to use a work laptop.
+Staff must not allow anyone other than the IT Support Team to use a work laptop.
 Use by students, family or friends is prohibited.
 Staff must return a school provided laptop to the school upon request.

 - 7.1 Staff must have the laptop available for use in school every day. - 7.2 Staff must save work created for school use in the 'Documents' area of the laptop.
-Personal files must be stored on the local hard drive and are not backed up onto the school servers.
-The member of staff takes full responsibility for making backup files of any personal data. - 7.3 Staff must connect the laptop to the network regularly to enable work saved in the 'Documents' area on the laptop to be backed up onto the school servers. - 7.4 Staff must connect the laptop to the network for the duration of each lesson. - 7.5 Staff must log off from the network when the laptop is not in use. - 7.6 Staff must not install unapproved or unlicensed software onto the laptop.
-A licence for any software that is installed must be given to the ICT Technical Manager. - 7.7 Staff must return the laptop to the school upon request. - 7.8 Staff must ensure that in the event of leaving employment at the school, the laptop is returned to the school prior to the last working day.
+Personal files must be stored on the local storage drive and are not backed up to the cloud.
+The member of staff takes full responsibility for making backup files of any personal data. - 7.3 Staff must connect the laptop to the network for the duration of each lesson. - 7.4 Staff must log off from the network when the laptop is not in use. - 7.5 Staff must not install unapproved or unlicensed software onto the laptop.
+A licence for any software that is installed must be given to the IT Manager. - 7.6 Staff must return the laptop to the school upon request. - 7.7 Staff must ensure that in the event of leaving employment at the school, the laptop is returned to the school prior to the last working day.